Top 100 Content Marketing Question: What is the best way to better engage readers?

 To better engage readers, start them out with a taste – a content snack.
 Then let them gradually build up to a full-course meal of content, at their own pace.

-When you create a Message Map with a concise, clear, consistent and scalable message, you’re always ready to serve up relevant and resonant content in any size.
+When you create a Message Map with a concise, clear, consistent, and scalable message, you’re always ready to serve up relevant and resonant content of any size.
 Here’s how.

 To start out, hook your audience by grabbing their attention in the first 7 seconds.
 Here’s why you need to hook your audience that fast.